How to Use Experiential Learning to Teach Design Thinking

 In this three-part activity, teams first design a hoist, then instruct another team to build it based solely on their directions, before ultimately watching their design come to life.
 It reveals how clarity, motivation, and collaboration influence successful implementation.

-• Best for: Test stage, and developing communication and collaboration
+• Best for: teaching the Test stage, with a focus on developing communication and collaboration

 • When to use: when teaching the challenges of handoff and execution in the Design Thinking process.
 It’s useful for showing what can go wrong when ideas are passed between people or teams without shared understanding or motivation.